RIDA in Operation

 How is RIDA different from management consulting, RevOps, or a fractional CFO?

 Consulting delivers recommendations, RevOps manages pipeline and tooling, and a fractional CFO runs the finance function.
 RIDA installs governed decision rules grounded in a firm's own structural economics: how revenue is actually composed, where the binding constraint sits, and how pricing, capital, and incentive decisions interact.
 The output is architecture the firm operates by, not a report it files.
+It also differs in what it leaves behind.
+Traditional consulting tends to create dependency on the consultant.
+A RIDA engagement is built to create economic fluency in the owner, so the principal can explain the firm's contribution, cost structure, and capital requirements without the advisor in the room.
+The best engagement ends with a client who no longer needs one.

 Who is RIDA for?